scandyna/MdtApplication/INSTALL.md

 ## Required tools and libraries

-Some tools and libraries are required to build and MdtApplication:
+Some tools and libraries are required to build MdtApplication:
  - Git
  - CMake
  - A compiler (Gcc or Clang or MSVC)